infrazeng/Stocks_Analysis/README.md

 ### Results

 After copying the necessary data from the VBS file onto the Visual Basic prompt, I got to work defining the variables and initializing the arrays that I needed for the program.
 One of the most important components was the ticker index that contained the tickers of all the stocks being analyzed.
 The next steps involved creating a series of for loops and conditionals that would scan the worksheets for the desired data depending on the year.
 Unlike the previous code, which required a button to run the program, this refactored code would analyze the data automatically after the year value was inputted and return the results much faster.
 Attached below is the subroutine used in this program.
+Analyzing the results, every stock except TERP saw a positive return in 2017.
+However, in 2018, all except for ENPH and RUN saw a decrease in return.

  Sub AllStocksAnalysisRefactored()